floriansturmkwh/DLMDSEDE02/README.md

    curl localhost:8000/upload/<1>
    ```
       <1>: filename on data volume incl. file extension (e.g. fh_5yrs_B.csv)
-4. The batch process needs to upload the file then use the upload procedure to load the data into the mongo db
+4. The batch process needs to upload the file to the raw_data volume then use the upload procedure to load the data into the mongo db

 Further notes:
 The functionality of the test train split (tts) and the data ingestion can be verified by using the associated procedures in the app.
 The training and execution of the model is not part of the project and has only been implemented with placeholders for future use.